Eat well. Be well.

 Your cramping will stop in mere seconds!

-(Scientists have observed similarly impressive cramping control with pickle juice, but we think it’s easier to keep a few 1.4 gram packets of Real Salt in your jersey.)
+(Scientists have observed similarly impressive cramping control with pickle juice, but we think it’s easier to keep a few 1.4 gram packets of

 If you grab anything we mention using our referral links, we may get a small commission.
 However, there’s no cost to you.